-Dog-loving beer company offers paid puppy parental leave
+Norwegian pet supply company joins the pack in offering paid puppy parental leave

+Adding a new dog to the family just got easier for employees of BrewDog.
+(Photo: BrewDog)

-A Scotland-based beer company is giving new dog parents an attractive perk.
-A new "puppy parental leave" policy at BrewDog gives employees who have a new dog a week of paid leave to get to know their new addition.
+In early 2017, a Scotland-based beer company announced it was also giving new dog parents an attractive perk.
+A new "puppy parental leave" policy at BrewDog offered employees who have a new dog a week of paid leave to get to know their new addition.

-It's just another pup-friendly policy from a company that encourages employees to bring their canine BFFs to work.
+It was just another pup-friendly policy from a company that encourages employees to bring their canine BFFs to work.
 BrewDog was founded by two guys and a dog, and dogs have been a huge part of the company's culture.

 "Yes, having dogs in our offices makes everyone else more chilled and relaxed — but we know only too well that having a new arrival — whether a mewling pup or unsettled rescue dog – can be stressful for human and hound both," the company announced.
 "So we are becoming the first in our industry to give our staff a working week’s leave on us to help settle a new furry family member into their home."

-Note: Editor's note: This story was published in February 2017 and has been updated with more information.